A 5-Step Strategy for Investing in Dividend Stocks

 • Rule of thumb: Optimise concentration and diversification by holding 20 to 25 companies

-Diversify across a wide range of industries
+Diversify across industries and sectors

 Diversify across a wide range of countries